dyfet/busuto/FEATURES.md

 strings, that I have always wanted ever since using Qt QByteArray.
 This alone drove my decision to migrate to C++20 or later for future projects.

+## buffer.hpp

+Memory based stream buffering.
+This lets one parse memory buffers or address spaces with stream operators.
+The format\_buffer provides a heap=less and fast alternative to std::strstream.

 ## common.hpp

 Some very generic, universal, miscellaneous templates and functions.
 This also